Why Accessibility? Motivating Learners To Bring About Change

 Accessibility is the right thing to do.
 People tend to want to treat others as they would like to be treated.
-However, many people are unfamiliar or perhaps even uncomfortable with people with disabilities.
+However, many people are unfamiliar with, or perhaps even uncomfortable with, people with disabilities.
 Their lack of experience and interaction may result in a lack of understanding.
-Sometimes people falsely assume that people with disabilities just don't or cannot use the web.
-Quite often in my own accessibility trainings at least one participant will be surprised that someone who is blind or is paralyzed from the neck down can use the web.
-It is just something they have never contemplated before.
+Sometimes people incorrectly assume that people with disabilities just don't or cannot use the web.
 Providing education and information about how people with disabilities use the web is one of the most important tasks of accessibility trainers.

-When people gain some perspective of individuals with disabilities, they are more likely to want to make their content more accessible to those who may have difficulties accessing it.
+When people gain perspective of both the abilities and unique needs of individuals with disabilities, they are more likely to want to make their content more accessible to those who may have difficulties accessing it.

-Few developers would create a web page that will only work in a particular web browser, such as Internet Explorer.
+Few developers would create a web page that will only work in one particular web browser.
 Despite the fact that one browser may maintain a predominant browser market share, one usually wouldn't design a page that won't work for users of other web browsers.
 Ask your training participants if they would design content that would only exclude 10% of their potential audience.
 The answer will be "no".
 Why?
 Most people want their content to be accessible to as many people as possible, regardless of the browser they may be using.

 When discussing web accessibility, many people argue that it is not worth their time or money to implement accessibility because they are dealing with such a small percentage of their potential audience.
-However, in the 2000 U.S. census, nearly 20% of the population reported a disability of some type.
-Yes, 20%.
-That is 1 in 5 people.
-No less than around 9% of the population has a disability that directly impacts computer use.
+However, in the 2010 U.S. census, nearly 20% of the population reported a disability of some type.
+Yes, 20% – 1 in 5 people.
+Around 9% of the population has a disability that directly impacts computer or internet use.
 Though a large portion of these disabilities may be attributed to age related processes, the implications are enormous.
-No sensible person could make an ethical (or economical) argument for potentially excluding 20% of their audience.
+No sensible person could make an ethical (or economical) argument for potentially excluding a portion of their audience.

 Legal and Standards-based Motivations